-The understanding of the demographics of a community is important to program planning and program implementation1.
+The understanding of the demographics of a community is important to program planning and program implementation.
 Understanding the population helps, not only with developing successful programs, but also in understanding the health of a community.
-Characteristics of a population in a community can help to determine the possible impact of health patterns and disease trends over time2.
+Characteristics of a population in a community can help to determine the possible impact of health patterns and disease trends over time.

-<18 Years of Age 18-29 Years of Age 30-49 Years of Age 50-64 Years of Age 65+ Years of Age non-Hispanic Whitenon-Hispanic Black non-Hispanic Other RaceHispanic, Any race
+<18 Years of Age 18-29 Years of Age 30-49 Years of Age 50-64 Years of Age 65+ Years of Age non-Hispanic Other RaceHispanic, Any race